3DCoded/Happy-Hare/Configuring-mmu_macro_vars.cfg.md

 `variable_auto_home` tells Happy Hare to automatically home, if necessary.
 This only homes the X and Y axes so the sequence macros can park the toolhead.
 It's called, if necessary, at toolhead load or unload.

-`variable_park_after_form_tip` set to `True` delays moving the tool head to the park position.
-Use this for tip cutting to allow Happy Hare to move to the filament cutting position (if you have filament cutting enabled) before parking.
-Otherwise, Happy Hare sends the tool head directly to the parking position and makes extra movements on filament cutting.
-Recommended to be `True` if cutting filament tips, or `False` if forming filament tips.
+`variable_user_park_move_macro_macro` runs this command instead of the default straight line "G1 X Y (to `variable_park_*` postion)" move.
+This is useful if you need to add some special logic like operating a servo to lower a silicon pad or moving is a "L" pattern.
+This macro will be supplied the expected final x,y coordinates and configured speed like this: `YOUR_MOVE_MACRO X=<x_coord> Y=<y_coord> F=<speed>`

+`variable_retract` immediately before the z\_hop and immediately after the reciprical restoration of z-height this amount of retraction or un-retraction will be applied.
+When loading the extruder, the filament will be loaded just short of the nozzle so this distance can be employed to prevent blobs by immediately depressuring the nozzle when pausing or repressuring at the point of resuming print.

+`variable_retract_speed` to speed of the retract movement in mm/s.
+Usually you want this as fast as your extruder can handle.
+The default is 25mm/s.

+`variable_unretract_speed` to speed of the un-retract movement in mm/s.
+Defaults to the retract speed.

 `variable_timelapse` if `True` Happy Hare will trigger a snapshot from a camera after a tool change successfully loads.

-The following are similar to `_MMU_STATE_VARS` and allow user customization based on Happy Hare tool loading and unloading events.
+The following are similar to `_MMU_STATE_VARS` and allow user customization/extension of the base Happy Hare tool loading and unloading events.

+`variable_user_mmu_error_extension` runs a command or macro when a MMU error occurs after the default pause logic.

 `variable_user_pre_unload_extension` runs a command or macro after Happy Hare executes pre-unload logic.

+`variable_user_post_form_tip_extension` runs a command or macro immediately after the cut tip operation.

 `variable_user_post_unload_extension` runs a command or macro after Happy Hare executes post-unload logic.

 `variable_user_pre_load_extension` runs a command or macro after Happy Hare executes pre-load logic.

 `variable_user_post_load_extension` runs a command or macro after Happy Hare executes post-load logic.
 This would be a good place to add a nozzle brushing macro, but, just be sure the tool head doesn't crash into the print when running.
 E.g. `variable_user_post_load_extension: CLEAN_NOZZLE`

-`variable_user_park_move_macro_macro` runs this command instead of the default straight line "G1 X Y (to variable_park_xy postion)" move.
-This is useful if you need to add some special logic like operating a servo to lower a silicon pad or moving is a "L" pattern.
-If set, the `variable_park_xy` is ignored.

 <br>